DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 - A VULNERABILITY is any potential weakness that can compromise the CIA of a system
     - A potential weakness isn’t a problem in its own
-- AN EXPLOIT is something that can potentially be used to exploit the vulnerability
+- An EXPLOIT is something that can potentially be used to exploit the vulnerability
     - Something than can *potentially* be used as an exploit isn’t a problem on it’s own.

 - A THREAT is the potential of a VULNERABILITY to be EXPLOITED